How to Perform a Brand Audit in 9 Simple Steps

 To decide who to buy from, consumers compare products and services.
 For this reason, competitors have a powerful influence on your brand.
 So, it makes sense to include competitor analysis in a brand audit.

-Your competitors constantly change.
-They’re creating new offers and adjusting prices.
-Some are tapping into other markets, some are shutting down, and new entrants emerge every year.
+Your competitors are constantly creating new offers and changing prices.
+Some go after new target markets, others shut down, and new entrants emerge every year.

 For this step of the audit, look at your top 10 competitors.
 Fewer than ten may not give you enough information, and more than that can be overwhelming.
 Of course, it’s always a good idea to analyze as many as you can.